microsoft/terminal/doc/specs/Configuration object for profiles.md

 ## Solution Design

-A new class in the `TerminalControl` namespace, called `CustomRenderConfig`, that will contain rendering parameters. `TermControl` and `TerminalCore` will use objects of this class to pass along rendering parameters to the renderer.
+We will add an new interface in the `TerminalControl` namespace, called `IAppearanceConfig`, which defines how `TerminalControl` and `TerminalCore` will ask for the rendering settings they need to know about (such as `FontFace`).
+`TerminalApp` will implement this interface through a class called `AppAppearanceConfig`.

-Our `TerminalSettingsModel` will parse out that object from the settings json file and pipe it over to `TermControl`/`TerminalCore` to use.
-This will be done through `IControlSettings` and `ICoreSettings`, which is the way we already pipe over information that these interfaces need to know regarding rendering (such as `CursorStyle` and `FontFace`).
+On the Settings Model side, there will be a new class called `ProfileAppearanceConfig`.
+When we parse out the settings json file, each state-appearance will be stored in an object of this class.
+Later on, these values get piped over to the `AppAppearanceConfig` objects in `TerminalApp`.
+This is the way we already pipe over information such as `FontFace` and `CursorStyle` from the settings model to the app.

+#### Need to talk about inheritance here

 ### Allowed parameters

-Not all parameters which can be defined in a `Profile` can be defined in this new object (for example, we do not want parameters which would cause a resize in this object.)
+For now, these states are meant to be entirely appearance-based.
+So, not all parameters which can be defined in a `Profile` can be defined in this new object (for example, we do not want parameters which would cause a resize in this object.)
 Here are the list of parameters we will allow:

 - Anything regarding colors: `colorScheme`, `foreground`, `background`, `cursorColor` etc
 - `cursorShape`